Learn How They Differ from Traditional LLCs & Why Operating Agreements are Critical

 3. A Properly Drafted Operating Agreement for a Single Member LLC

 Like bylaws for a corporation, the Operating Agreement is the road map for the LLC.
 While some states don’t require them, they are an absolute must for proper governance and protection.

 A single owner LLC operating agreement is very different than a multi member operating agreement.
 You need to work with a company that will provide you with a properly drafted sole owner operating agreement.

-For example, if a single owner transfers their interest in the LLC and inadvertent dissolution of the entire LLC can occur.
+For example, if a single owner transfers their interest in the LLC, inadvertent dissolution of the entire LLC can occur.
 This is not good.
 You need a properly drafted single owner operating agreement to make sure this and other problems don’t arise.

 To get started, click here.